Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Background

 Regarding the media landscape, the digital media scene in Argentina is primarily characterized by three major players: {\it Infobae}, {\it Clarín} and {\it La Nación}, each boasting approximately 20 million unique users in 2020, as reported by Comscore data \cite{comscore}.
 Following closely are a second tier of media outlets with audience numbers ranging from 6 to 13 million unique visitors.
 Prominent among this group are {\it Página 12}, {\it Ámbito Financiero}, {\it TN Noticias} and {\it El Destape Web}.

 In Argentina, a pronounced polarization has been reported through the distinct ideological orientations of the country's primary media outlets \cite{digitalnewsreport2023,cicchini2022news}.
-For instance, Página 12 is recognized as a left-of-center broadsheet newspaper, while Clarín is considered a centrist tabloid, and La Nación is characterized as a center-right broadsheet \cite{bonner2018}.
+For instance, Página 12 is recognized as a left-of-center broadsheet newspaper, while Clarín is considered a centrist tabloid and La Nación is characterized as a center-right newspaper \cite{bonner2018}.
 Between 2008 and 2014, a confrontation occurred between the government of Cristina Fernández de Kirchner (Center-Left) and major media corporations \cite{mitchlstein2017}.
 During this period, a conflict arose, leading to the establishment of a set of newspapers aligned with the policies of the Kirchner government (e.g., Página 12).
 Simultaneously, another cluster of newspapers emerged, known for their vehement editorial criticism of the government's actions during this era (e.g., Clarín and La Nación, among others) \cite{mitchlstein2017, Becerra2012, Yeager2014}.

 While the examination of media outlet bias is increasing, particularly among English-based outlets, the scenario is different in countries like Argentina.
-Notably, only the three outlets mentioned earlier have definitive bias classifications in Argentina.
+Notably, only three of the main outlets in Argentina have definitive bias classifications provided by Media Bias/Fact Check \cite{mediabiasfactcheck_clarin,mediabiasfactcheck_lanacion,mediabiasfactcheck_infobae}.
 In this context, our study not only classified Argentine news outlets but also introduced a versatile bias index for situations where specific classifications are lacking.

-National elections in Argentina comprise two obligatory phases: the primary election, known as PASO (which stands for \textit{Primarias, Abiertas, Simultáneas y Obligatorias} in Spanish, translating to Open, Simultaneous, and Obligatory Primaries in English), and the general election.
-In the year 2019, these events occurred on August 11th and October 27th, respectively.
-Additionally, if the results of the general election necessitate it, a third round, referred to as a \textit{ballotage}, may also be conducted.